-- North America offers Finance & Risk and Sales & Marketing data, analytics and business insights in the United States and Canada; and - International offers Finance & Risk and Sales & Marketing data, analytics and business insights directly in the U.K., Europe, Greater China, India and indirectly through our WWN alliances.
+- North America offers Finance & Risk and Sales & Marketing data, analytics and business insights in the United States and Canada; and - International offers Finance & Risk and Sales & Marketing data, analytics and business insights directly in the U.K., Europe, Greater China and India and indirectly through our WWN alliances.

-On January 8, 2021, we acquired 100% ownership of Bisnode Business Information Group AB ("Bisnode"), a leading European data and analytics firm and long-standing member of the Dun & Bradstreet WWN alliances, for a total purchase price of \$805.8 million.
+On January 8, 2021, we acquired 100% ownership of Bisnode, a leading European data and analytics firm and long-standing member of the Dun & Bradstreet WWN alliances, for a total purchase price of \$805.8 million.
 See Note 14 for further discussion.
-Financial results of Bisnode ("Europe") has been included in our International segment since the acquisition date.
+Financial results of Bisnode ("Europe") have been included in our International segment since the acquisition date.